aleen42/PersonalWiki/projectManagement/review/review.md

 - <ins>**Life cycle**</ins> costing helps to see a big-picture view of the cost of a project throughout its life cycle.
 - <ins>**Life cycle**</ins> costing considers the total cost of ownership, or development plus support costs, for a project.
 - Project managers must conduct cash flow analysis to determine <ins>**Net Precent Value**</ins>.
+- The <ins>**learning curve**</ins> theory states that when many items are produced repetitively, the unit cost of those items decreases in a regular pattern as more units are produced.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>